 ITONICS Nepal Pvt Ltd, the sum was Rs.
 5000/-

-Still if anyone wants to contribute to this cause you can contact me because anyone can contribute after the challenge too.
+Still, if anyone wants to contribute to this cause you can contact me because anyone can contribute after the challenge too.

 Last year during Kathmandu Kora 2013, I had 1 week for the challenge and I thought I was too late to be asking for the contributions and I was not hoping for lots of contributions, but I wrote about it on my blog, and surprisingly, I was backed up by fantastic people and firms to stack the collection to Rs.
 25,200 /- That was really awesome.
-And sadly this year, my site was down since couple of months so I am so late to post about #kora14, but anyways I tried my best to bring back the dead page of last year’s blog post and now I am writing about Kathmandu Kora again, hope I get same awesome response from all who read this, just like a year ago.
+And sadly this year, my site was down since a couple of months so I am so late to post about #kora14, but anyways I tried my best to bring back the dead page of last year’s blog post and now I am writing about Kathmandu Kora again, hope I get some awesome response from all who read this, just like a year ago.